Table of contents

 Bronco II: South African made Mwari goes to the US.

 Bronco II: South African made Mwari

-The United States has been on the search for new planes to fulfill it’s Low Intensity Combat Warfare (LICW) role, but as expected many foreign defence technology companies offered their various designs.
+The United States has been on the search for new planes to fulfill it’s Low-Intensity Combat Warfare (LICW) role, but as expected many foreign defense technology companies offered their various designs.
 So far, the leading contestants in the program are the Sierra Nevada/Embraer A-29 Super Tucano and the Textron Aviation AT-6.
 The Air Force plans to purchase up to 300 aircraft.

 The Bronco II is named after the OV-10 Bronco, a light attack and observation aircraft used by the U.S. Navy, U.S. Air Force, and U.S. Marine Corps as late as 1991’s Operation Desert Storm

-The Mwari is greatly suited for low intensity warfare type of role being inexpensive and capable.
+The Mwari is greatly suited for low-intensity warfare type of role being inexpensive and capable.
 The Mwari was made specifically for the African market.
-It has a high wing configuration and powered by a single Pratt & Whitney PT6-66B engine which provides 950 horse power on a rearward facing propeller.
-It top speed is 272 knots and flies at a service ceiling of 31,000 feet
+It has a high wing configuration and powered by a single Pratt & Whitney PT6-66B engine which provides 950 horsepower on a rearward facing propeller.
+Its top speed is 272 knots and flies at a service ceiling of 31,000 feet

 It can also be used for maritime patrol and by law enforcement agencies to patrol the borders and checkmate other social vices like drug smuggling, wildlife poaching, human trafficking e.t.c